-Cost Impact: Expenditure projections were increased to reflect inflation and planning will start on the Potomac WFP Submerged Channel Intake project (W-73.30) during FY 2025.
-The Potomac WFP Main Zone Pipeline (W-73.32) projections were increased to reflect inflation.
+Cost Impact: Due to budgetary constraints, the Potomac WFP Submerged Channel Intake project (W-73.30) has been deferred to beyond six years.
+Expenditure projections for the Potomac WFP Main Zone Pipeline (W-73.32) were increased to reflect inflation.
 Estimates for the Potomac WFP Consent Decree Program (W-73.33) were updated to reflect actual bids.